SP26-CS315-MarcRobertson/SP26-CS315-Lab8-MarcRobertson/_projects/8_project.md

 ---
 layout: page
 title: My First Website
-description: This is my first experience with HTML and CSS in one of my web development introduction classes.
+description: This is my first introductory website using HTML and CSS in an introduction web development class.
+This project integrates simple use of CSS features and HTML properties.
 img: assets/img/9.jpg
 importance: 2
 category: work